 - Are not eligible for coverage through a government-sponsored program like Medicaid or CHIP, and

 - Are not eligible for coverage offered by an employer or are eligible only for employer coverage that is unaffordable or that does not provide minimum value.

-In 2015, if an employer meets the 50 full-time employee threshold, the employer generally will be liable for an Employer Shared Responsibility payment only if:
+For 2015 and after, an applicable large employer will be liable for an Employer Shared Responsibility payment only if:

-For an employer that offers coverage to at least 95% of its full-time employees in 2014, but has one or more full-time employees who receive a premium tax credit, the payment is computed separately for each month.
+For an employer that offers coverage to at least 95% of its full-time employees (and their dependents), but has one or more full-time employees who receive a premium tax credit, the payment is computed separately for each month.
 The amount of the payment for the month equals the number of full-time employees who receive a premium tax credit for that month multiplied by 1/12 of $3,000.
 The amount of the payment for any calendar month is capped at the number of the employer’s full-time employees for the month (minus up to 30) multiplied by 1/12 of $2,000.
 (The cap ensures that the payment for an employer that offers coverage can never exceed the payment that employer would owe if it did not offer coverage).
-After 2014, these rules apply to employers that offer coverage to at least 95% of full-time employees and the dependents of those employees.
 (Source: IRS.gov)

 No. The rules for how eligibility for employer-sponsored insurance affects eligibility for the premium tax credit are the same, regardless of whether the employer employs enough employees to be subject to the Employer Shared Responsibility provisions.
 (Source: IRS.gov)